amyxlase/pomodoro/README.md

-written with 3 other friends for the Hack Your Own program using JS/HTML/CSS
+written with 3 other developers for the Hack Your Own program using JS/HTML/CSS